Multivariate Hensel Lemma for ultrametric fields

 In 1930, \cite{Kru1930} and \cite{Deu1931} introduced the notion of general valued fields, where ultrametric fields correspond to rank-one valued fields.
 The general notion of valued field was necessary to obtain Krull's fundamental theorem stating that the integral closure of a domain is the intersection of its overrings which are valuation domains.

 The abstract notion of an henselian ultrametric field (an ultrametric field satisfying Hensel's Lemma) along with the henselisation of an ultrametric field were introduced by Ostrowski in the seminal paper \citealt*{Ost1934}.
 Ostrowski introduced the henselisation of $({\gK},\abs. )$ as the separable closure $\gKt$ of ${\gK}$ in its completion $\hat{{\gK}}$.
 See \citealt*{Roq02} for more details on this topic.
-From a modern point of view, Ostrowski dealt with \cvals in the case of rank-one valuations.
+From a modern viewpoint, Ostrowski dealt with \cvals in the case of rank-one valuations.

 At a first glance one could consider the \LHm to be obvious for ultrametric fields, insofar as a zero of a Newton polynomial system can be calculated by Newton's method in a completion of the ultrametric field.
 However the fact that this zero of the Newton polynomial system belongs to the valuation ring of the henselisation turns out to be difficult to prove, even for the most simple discrete valuation rings.
 Indeed, reference books in \clama for the theory of \advs, as \citealt*{Nagata62}, \citealt*{bourbaki72}, and \citealt*{EP2005}, do not pay any attention to the \LHm, even in the exercises.